-When going down a step without an assistant you could tip over backwards if you cannot control your wheelchair.
+When going down a step without an assistant you could tip over if you cannot control your wheelchair.

-- First learn how to go down a step with an assistant. - Learn how to balance on the rear wheels, 6.4 Driving and Steering the Wheelchair, page 50. - 1.
+- First learn how to go down a step with an assistant. - Learn how finding the tipping point to balance on the rear wheels, 6.4 Driving and Steering the Wheelchair, page 36. - 1.
 Move the wheelchair right to the kerb, lift the front wheels and keep the wheelchair balanced. - 2.
 Now slowly roll both rear wheels over the kerb.
 While doing this, hold the handrims firmly with both hands until the front wheels are back on the ground.